 11. Meet soil's natural rototiller — the earthworm

 Compost is a very stable form of organic matter and is a great amendment because over time it will enrich the soil and hold down weeds — something organic herbicides are not good at.
 But, as difficult as it may be, Gaskin says to avoid the natural inclination to till or otherwise incorporate compost into the soil.
-Think of earthworms and stuff as nature's rototillers.
+Think of earthworms as nature's rototillers.
 They will pull it down for you, she said.

 12. Old agricultural practices didn't do soils any favors